GaiaNet-AI/docs/docs/agent-integrations/flowiseai.md

 The default template uses the OpenAI Embeddings component to create embeddings for your documents.
 We need to replace the **OpenAI Embeddings** component with the **LocalAI Embeddings** component.

-* Use the Gaia node base URL `https://llama.us.gaianet.network/v1` in the Base Path field.
+* Use the Gaia node base URL `https://llama8b.gaia.domains/v1` in the Base Path field.
 * Input the model name `nomic-embed-text-v1.5.f16` in the Model Name field.

 Next, connect the **LocalAI Embeddings** component with the field `embedding` in the **In-Memory Vector Store** component.

 ### Set up your documents

 Then, let's go through the GitHub component to connect the chat application to our documents on GitHub.
 You will need to put your docs GitHub link into the **Repo Link** field.
-For example, you can put GaiaNet's docs link: `https://github.com/GaiaNet-AI/docs/tree/main/docs`.
+For example, you can put Gaia's docs link: `https://github.com/GaiaNet-AI/docs/tree/main/docs`.

 ## Give it a try

-You can send a question like "How to install a GaiaNet node" after saving the current chatflow.
+You can send a question like "How to install a Gaia node" after saving the current chatflow.

 ![](flowise-04.png)

-You will get the answer based on the GaiaNet docs, which are more accurate.
+You will get the answer based on the Gaia docs, which are more accurate.

 ## More examples

 There are lots of examples on the Flowise marketplace.
-To build a Flowise agent based on GaiaNet, simply replace the **Chat OpenAI** and **OpenAI Embeddings** component with the GaiaNet base URL.
+To build a Flowise agent based on Gaia, simply replace the **Chat OpenAI** and **OpenAI Embeddings** component with the Gaia base URL.